 Of the remaining million workers, hundreds of thousands are likely to lose hours, shifts and pay.

 Although parts of the economy have recovered many, such as the aviation sector, are still heavily reliant on wage subsidies.

 The Australian union movement continues to fight to keep people in work and keep money in the hands of the working people.

-Contact your union or the Australian Unions Support Centre if you have any questions about changes to your employment under the JobKeeper scheme.
+Contact your union or the Australian Unions Support Centre if you have any questions about the JobKeeper scheme.